-We have always valued face-to-face interactions, a hallmark of our conferences.
-However, the current national emergency challenged us to be innovative and flexible.
-Just as we encourage our students with and without disabilities to see challenges as opportunities, it was our time to model that spirit.
+The symposium has always valued face-to-face interactions, a hallmark of our conferences over the decades.
+We look forward to a potential return to Lehigh University’s beautiful campus in Bethlehem, Pennsylvania.
+However, the current national emergency challenges us to be innovative and flexible.
+Just as we encourage our students with and without disabilities to see challenges as opportunities, it is our time to model that spirit.

 Please note the following reduced rates, as we pass along savings from expenses (e.g., meals) that the Symposium will not incur in this distance learning format.

 The symposium will begin on Sunday evening with a Keynote Address.

 The symposium will again overlap with a separable two-day (June 23-24) Section 504 Coordinators Institute, designed to provide both a conceptual framework and “nuts and bolts” implementation guidance for school personnel designated to implement this emerging non-discrimination statute.
 An added focus will consider the importance of Section 504/ADA in schools during the pandemic.
 Click on Section 504 Coordinators Institute for more information.

 Twenty-three accomplished special education attorneys will present eight new “hot topics” in three-hour sessions.
 The topics have been chosen because they are present both in the latest court decisions and in the daily practice of special education attorneys.
 Click on Legally Experienced Track Hot Topics.
 A Legally Basic track will concurrently offer foundation topics under the IDEA and Section 504.
 See the 2022 Schedule (access through the brown banner at the top of this page).